Sizzlefrost/invisible-mod-tools/README.md

 #### Customization
 Most of the file is documented inside, so it should be fairly easy to edit to your needs.
 I won't claim it's anywhere near optimized, since I'm very poor at batch - it just gets the job done for me.

+## 3) Animation filter
+A tool to better prepare the .anim folders output by the KWAD tool.

+### Features:
+Renames the animation files to remove most trailing "-1"s created by the KWAD tool; removes the useless duplicate images; amends the build.xml to use the new filenames.

+### Usage:
+ - Drop `anim processor.bat` into a directory
+ - Drop desired .anim folders into the same directory
+ - Ensure each .anim folder has a build.xml inside
+ - Run the file